 E-waste is a popular, informal name for electronic products nearing the end of their “useful life.”
 Computers, televisions, VCRs, stereos, copiers, and fax machines are common electronic products.
 Many of these products can be reused, refurbished, or recycled.

 With the passage of the Electronic Waste Recycling Act of 2003, certain portions of the electronic waste stream are defined and the systems to recover and recycle them will be administratively regulated beyond the universal waste rules that apply to material handling.
-Please refer to our regulatory information section for updates on laws, regulations, and policies affecting e-waste management, and our and our Covered Electronic Waste Recycling Program page for a detailed explanation of the program.
+Please refer to our regulatory information section for updates on laws, regulations, and policies affecting e-waste management, and our Covered Electronic Waste Recycling Program page for a detailed explanation of the program.

 Is “e-waste” clearly defined?